 Testosterone therapy may be used for a variety of medical conditions.
-It may come with side effects, such as acne or other skin problems, prostate growth, and reduced sperm production.
+It may come with

 Testosterone therapy is usually given for one of two reasons.
-First, some males have a condition known as hypogonadism.
+First, some people have a condition known as hypogonadism.
 If you have hypogonadism, your body doesn’t make enough testosterone.
 Testosterone is an important hormone.
 It plays a key role in the development and maintenance of male physical traits.

 When a person has atherosclerosis, plaque inside the artery wall slowly builds up and bulges into the artery.
 This can narrow the arteries enough to significantly reduce blood flow.